corneliusmunz/legoino/README.md

 ToDo: Add PowerFunction Adapter to show Hub Emulation

-# Quickstart
-You can find a step by step instruction to your first Legoino project on the following link: [Quickstart Tutorial](doc/QUICKSTART.md)

 # Examples
 You can find different Examples in the "examples" folder.
 You can select the examples in your Arduino IDE via the Menu "File->Examples".
 Just have a look on the videos to see the examples running :smiley: